A detailed timeline to the rise and near fall of the so-called Islamic State.

 The so-called Islamic State (IS) is also known as ISIS, ISIL or Daesh.

-The group hate being referred as 'Daesh' because it's similar to two Arabic words: 'Daes', which translates to 'one who crushes something underfoot', and 'Dahes', meaning 'one who sows discord'.
+The militants dislike being referred as 'Daesh' because it's similar to two Arabic words: 'Daes', which translates to 'one who crushes something underfoot', and 'Dahes', meaning 'one who sows discord'.

 But now it is close to facing the defeat of its self-proclaimed caliphate.